piersfinlayson/pico1541-rs/BUILD.md

 ## Setting up a Pico Probe

-Find another Pico - it can be a W, but there's no benefit, as it'll be controlled via USB.
+You can buy a dedicated Debug Probe from Raspberry Pi, or install on another Pico.
+This can be a W, but there's no benefit, as it'll be controlled via USB.

 ### Building picoprobe

+To build the picoprobe firmware to turn a Pico into a Debug Probe.

 ```bash
 git clone https://github.com/raspberrypi/picoprobe